Skip to content Gaylord Michigan Area Convention and Tourism Bureauhomepage

 You can’t take a wrong turn in Gaylord in the fall even if you try.
 Every mile of highway, scenic country road and dirt two track has its own hidden gem for leafers to discover.
 We’ve come up with two diverse local treks for you to explore the fantastic foliage during your stay!

-Our northern tour leads you down a Natural Beauty Road to a designated overlook on Pickerel Lake Road, part of the Pigeon River Country State Forest.
+Our northern tour leads you down a Natural Beauty Road to the Headquarters of the Pigeon River Country State Forest

 Our northwestern tour features taking the “long way around” to Deadman’s Hill overlook by meandering along country roads bursting with color.